Goldie Hawn, 74, Is Ageless In New Instagram Video

-Goldie Hawn, 74, appeared ageless in a new Instagram video where she took the laughing challenge and encouraged her 2.4 million followers to do the same as a way to relieve stress and bring joy to one another during the worldwide coronavirus pandemic.
+Goldie Hawn, 74, appeared ageless in a new Instagram video where she took the “Laughing Challenge.”
+She also encouraged her 2.4 million followers to do the same as a way to relieve stress and bring joy to one another during the worldwide coronavirus pandemic.

 The actress promoted the quick way to a happier life by sharing a clip of herself seated on a brightly-colored chair in her home.
 She was stunning in a floral romper that had thin straps that rested atop her toned shoulders.
 The gorgeous garment flowed down over her body, ending in wide-legged pants that covered her feet as she sat.